Can Columbia afford to fund researchers with an additional year of employment?

 What are my rights as an international worker to sign our union petition?

 International workers have the same rights to participate in union activity as US citizens, and are protected from reprisals by Columbia by law.
-International researchers have been instrumental in organizing and running our union, the Mount Sinai postdoc union (UAW Local 4100) the University of California postdocs union (UAW Local 5810), the Mount Sinai postdoc union (UAW Local 4100), and the Columbia Postdoctoral Workers (UAW Local 4100).
+International researchers have been instrumental in organizing and running our union, the Mount Sinai postdoc union (UAW Local 4100) the University of California postdocs union (UAW Local 5810), and many others.
 Unionization can result in protections that are especially valuable for international academic employees.

 How could this petition impact my relationship with my advisor/PI?